A. Overview of the Global Economy:

 E. Industry structure and development:

-The domestic apparel & textile industry in India contributes approx. 2.3 % to the countrys GDP, 13% to industrial production and 12% to exports.
-India has a 4% share of the global trade in textiles and apparel.
+The domestic apparel & textile industry in India contributes approx. 2.3 % to the countrys GDP, 13% to industrial production and 12% to the countrys total exports.
+India has a 4% share in global trade of textiles and apparel, maintaining its position as one of the key players globally.

-India is one of the largest producers of cotton and jute in the world.
-India is also the 2nd largest producer of silk in the world and 95% of the worlds hand-woven fabric comes from India.
+India is one of the leading global producers of cotton and jute in the world.
+India is also the Second-largest producer of silk in the world and 95% of the worlds hand-woven fabric comes from India.
 Total textile exports are expected to reach $65 Bn by FY26 and is expected to grow at 10% CAGR from 2019-20 to reach $190 Bn by 2025-26.

 F. Opportunities and Threats: